Macaroni Salad

 The ingredients for homemade macaroni salad in a bowl.

-Assemble the salad: Add the cooked and cooled macaroni to a large bowl along with the chopped egg, bell pepper, celery, and red onion.
+Assemble the salad: Add the cooked, cooled, and well-drained macaroni to a large bowl along with the chopped egg, bell pepper, celery, and red onion.
+The macaroni should feel cool to the touch before the dressing goes in, so the mayo stays thick and creamy.

 Homemade dressing added to a bowl of macaroni salad.

-Pour the prepared dressing over the salad in the bowl.
+Dress the salad: Pour the prepared dressing over the macaroni and veggies in the bowl.

 A finished bowl of macaroni salad.

-Serve: And now your macaroni salad is ready to eat!
-Make sure to keep it in the refrigerator if you don’t plan to serve it right away, and give it a good stir again just before serving.
+Chill or serve: And now your macaroni salad is ready to eat!
+You can serve it right away, though it does taste best after chilling in the fridge for at least 30 minutes, so the flavors have time to meld.
+If you don’t plan to serve it right away, keep it chilled and give it a good stir again just before serving.

 Overhead view of a bowl of macaroni salad with a wooden spoon taking some.